PolMix/nems-ml/data/README.md

 # Notebooks
 ### `data_formatting.ipynb`
-This notebook concerns processing data frow raw format to a more convenient for machine learning one.
+This notebook concerns processing data frow raw format to a more convenient one for machine learning purposes.

+**How to use**:
-Note: you need to make sure that raw dataset file is present at `data/raw` (this is true by default).
+1. make sure that raw dataset file is present at `data/raw` (this is true by default).
+2. launch and follow the notebook
+3. if required you may change the path where you download your dataset from

 Options:
 - You can choose any dataset from `data/raw`.
 For this just replace the default name of raw dataset (`Dataset.txt` by default) with preferred name in the notebook